lu-harr/lu-harr.github.io/_pages/teaching/how_to_poster.md

 - Bite-size pieces of information are easier to digest than large chunks!
+- Use bigger text than you think you should!
 - Consider organising the text of your poster into bullets,
 - highlighting words that you want to **jump** off the page,
 - and removing 90% of all jargon!